bryanyoo5433/franklin-ai-box/README.md

 2. Create a Folder: In Jupyter Lab, create a new folder and place the downloaded model, your Jupyter notebook, and the images you want to use all in this folder.

 ## Example Code (Object Detection)
-### If want to do Image Segmentation, go to segmentation.py in the repo.
+1. If want to do Image Segmentation, go to segmentation.py in the repo.
+2. If want to do Object Detection with Image Segmentation, go to combined.py in the repo.

 ### Profiling the Model
 1. Load and preprocess the image.